greenhas/spg_website/content/Relationships/emailing-principal-about-edtech-concerns.md

 title: "emailing principal about edtech concerns"
 tags: ["macro","Relationships","edtech","parenting","surveillance","privacy","Chromebooks","ClassDojo"]
 ---
 I really will get back to blogging on other subjects sometime soon, but here's an email I just sent to kiddo's principal raising some concerns I have going into the school year.
+I'm not sure what will come of this—and I'm not at all sure this was the right email to write—but in the off-chance it's helpful for someone, I thought I'd post about it here.

 > Dear Principal [so-and-so],
 >